 Do that, and you’ll stand out like Superman in a sea of Kents and get any internship you want.

 The above tip for how to find internships magnifies your odds of getting hired through job fairs, internship websites, networking, and cold-calling.

 Pro Tip: Use the same personalization tip for interviews.
 Learn what the internship is looking for.
 Then drill with practice situational questions and real achievements from your past.

 Are you personalizing your internship resume and interview style?
-See our guides: 6 Tips on How to Personalize Your Resume to a Job Description (Examples) AND 20 Situational Interview Questions and Answers to Nail Your Interview
+See our guides: Six Tips on How to Personalize Your Resume to a Job Posting (Examples) AND Common Interview Questions and Answers to Nail Your Interview

 Here’s a recap of how to get an internship:

 - Use internship finders, internship websites, and regular job sites to find internships.
 Also definitely check your school’s internship website.